earthrise-media/mining-detector/README.md

 * [Las pistas illegales que bullen en la selva Venezolana](https://elpais.com/internacional/2022-01-30/las-pistas-clandestinas-que-bullen-en-la-selva-venezolana.html), _El País_ and [ArmandoInfo](https://armando.info/la-mineria-ilegal-monto-sus-bases-aereas-en-la-selva/), 2022.
 First in the series [Corredor Furtivo](https://armando.info/series/corredor-furtivo/).
 Produced in conjunction with the Pulitzer Center's Rainforest Investigation Network ([in English, translated](https://pulitzercenter.org/stories/illegal-mining-set-air-bases-jungle-spanish)).
 * [The pollution of illegal gold mining in the Tapajós River](https://infoamazonia.org/en/storymap/the-pollution-of-illegal-gold-mining-in-the-tapajos-river/), _InfoAmazonia_, 2021.
 The story is part of the series [Murky Waters](https://infoamazonia.org/en/project/murky-waters/), on pollution in the Amazon River system.

-#### Illegal airstrips and airstrips dataset
+### Clandestine airstrips and airstrips dataset

 Rough dirt airstrips, often illegal and unregistered with authorities, allow miners to access the mines and to fly out the gold.
-The Intercept Brasil, with the Rainforest Investigations Network and in collaboration with the New York Times, surveyed 1,269 clandestine airstrips in Brazil's Legal Amazon.
+The Intercept Brasil, with the Rainforest Investigations Network and in collaboration with the New York Times, surveyed over a thousand clandestine airstrips in Brazil's Legal Amazon.
 They identified 362 clandestine airstrips lying within 20 kilometers of mining activity.
-The investigation led to a pair of stories and a short documentary film:
+The investigation into the role of airstrips in the expansion of mining led to a pair of stories and a short documentary film:

 * [The illegal airstrips bringing toxic mining to Brazil’s indigenous land](https://www.nytimes.com/interactive/2022/08/02/world/americas/brazil-airstrips-illegal-mining.html), _The New York Times_, 2022.
 * [As pistas da destruição](https://theintercept.com/2022/08/02/amazonia-pistas-clandestinas-garimpo/), _The Intercept_, 2022.
 * [Os pilotos da Amazônia](https://www.youtube.com/watch?v=IA-Rk_hdl4M), _The Intercept_, 2022.

-The airstrip location data are available for download [here](https://github.com/earthrise-media/mining-detector/blob/airfield-data/data/airstrips/).
+The airstrip location data are [available for download](https://github.com/earthrise-media/mining-detector/blob/airfield-data/data/airstrips/).
 The data were gathered by Earthrise Media from OpenStreetMap and from satellite images of Amazônia Legal in 2021, augmented with input from several governmental and non-governmental organizations, and verified by the newsrooms.
 The project is supported by The Pulitzer Center.

 #### Related reporting on open-pit mining
 * [Garimpo destruidor](https://theintercept.com/2021/12/04/garimpo-ilegal-sai-cinza-para-amazonia/), _The Intercept_, 2021.